 The 5 Whys technique is one of the most powerful tools in root cause analysis, and one of the most commonly misused.
-Developed at Toyota as part of the Toyota Production System, it's deceptively simple: keep asking "why" until you reach the underlying cause.
+Developed at Toyota by Taiichi Ohno as part of the Toyota Production System, it's deceptively simple: keep asking "why" until you reach the underlying cause.
 But simplicity doesn't mean easy.
 Here's how to use 5 Whys effectively in DevOps contexts.

 What is the 5 Whys Technique?